scottgal/mostlylucidweb/Mostlylucid/Markdown/addingumamitrackingclientnuget.md

 <datetime class="hidden">2024-08-28T02:00</datetime>

 # Introduction
-No I have the Umami client I need to package it up and make it available as a Nuget package.
+Now I have the Umami client; I need to package it up and make it available as a Nuget package.
 This is a pretty simple process but there are a few things to be aware of.

 [TOC]